Vehicles for Vision

 Vehicles for Vision formed in 1986 as an effort to raise money for the agency.
 On the first day, six cars were donated.
 Since then, thousands of cars passed through CABVI's hands and contributed to programs and services for the blind and visually impaired.

 Vehicles for Vision accepts donations within a 35-mile radius of the greater Utica and Syracuse areas.
+If you are outside of this area, you can visit www.donationline.com and the donation will come directly to CABVI.
 It is a large area from Canastota New York in the west to Little Falls in the east, Hamilton in the south to Boonville in the north.
-If you would like to make an appointment to complete the paperwork, please contact Donna Shelton at email@example.com.
+If you would like to make an appointment to complete the paperwork, please contact Steve Gannon at firstname.lastname@example.org.

 - It does not matter if your vehicle is running, although it’s nice if it is.
 As long as your car is complete we will take it.
 What does it mean to be “complete?”
 All the parts have to be there – radio, radiator, battery, engine, transmission, all body parts in their original place, all the glass intact, all four tires inflated.
 Body rust and minor accident damage is OK.